By Martin E. Hansen, Member until 2018

 I think this is essential, and you can suddenly see that what you have been taught and told, and which should lead you towards the ultimate goal, is all true.
 At the same time as you set the first milestone in your career, represented by the 1.dan graduation, you also find out how big the syllabus is or how big the opportunities are.
 But if you want to take advantage of the opportunities, I have learned if anyone, you have to sow your seeds yourself by participating in the training you have the opportunity to do, water the seeds by training and not practicing, and seek out knowledge, and harvest the fruits when they are ripe.

-Between all this there is a God who, in cooperation with you, decides how big a harvest it will be.
-But one thing is certain, in Jokokan the sun always shines and the rain comes when it is needed, and there is always an experienced "harvest master" to guide you to one's limit.
-Having said this, it must also be recognized that in Jokokan there is room for everyone, but if you want to go far, it is an individual and sometimes lonely and hard process.
+In between all this there is a God who, in collaboration with you, determines how big a harvest it will be.
+But one thing is certain, in Jokokan the sun always shines, the rain comes when it is needed, and there is always an experienced "harvest master" to guide you to a certain limit.
+Having said this, one must also recognize that in Jokokan there is room for everyone, but if you are to reach far, it is an individual and at times lonely and hard process.

 Conclusion/Afterword